Doctor of Philosophy, Regulation and Governance

 All applicants must meet the University’s English Language Admission Requirements for Students.

+The AGRTP International Fee Offset Scholarship provides support for a research program up to a maximum of four years for a PhD program (or part-time equivalent).
 Most RegNet students are successful in obtaining scholarships to fully or partially fund their study in Canberra.
-AGRTP and AGRTP international Fee offset Scholarship applicants are very competitive.
-Thus, international students should consider applying to other eligible schemes, such as the Australia Awards Scholarships and the Endeavour Awards Scholarships.
+AGRTP and AGRTP International Fee Offset Scholarship applicants are very competitive.
+Thus, international students should consider applying to other eligible schemes, such as the Australia Awards Scholarships.

 If you enrol in additional subjects/courses during your enrolment you may incur tuition fees.